 What We Look For in the Best Website Builders for Kids

-- Free plans and affordable pricing – These builders all offer free-forever plans that allow kids to create and publish as many websites as they like.
+Free plans and affordable pricing – You can try these builders for free to allow kids to create and publish as many websites as they like.
 If your kids are anything like Oliver and they insist on an upgrade so they can connect their own domain name to their site, don’t worry – upgrading is easy and the basic paid plans are so cheap, your kids can easily cover them with their weekly allowance.
 (Don’t miss my next article: Since When Do 13-Year-Olds Have Their Own Domain Names?)

 Wix offers 900+ templates for kids to choose from.
 The templates are divided into categories, providing a great way to get a simple website started in minutes.
 The drag-and-drop site editor is fun to use, and kids can easily add their own text and images, change colors, play around with different fonts, and much more.